Message from the Chair

 Advance Payments Program

-• Prime rate less 0.50 per cent on the interest-bearing portion, a better rate than the 2022 program year
+• Prime rate less 0.50 per cent on the interest-bearing portion

 • Ability to borrow against your production, at various production stages